HL7/daf-research/pages/_includes/daf-research-guidance.md

-## C4: Execution of the Query, Creation of query results and returning the resulting data
+### Capability C4: Execution of the Query, Creation of query results and returning the resulting data

 Implementing C4 capability involves the following three steps